 Social media is a great way to get publicity for shelters and/or individual animals.
 So share the love.
 The more exposure shelters and their animals get, the greater the chances of the animals finding a perfect new home.

-With so many animals desperately in need of a home, please make sure you desex your own pets so that they don’t add to the problem.
-Puppies and kittens should be desexed by the time they are 6 months old.
+Please make sure you desex your pets so that they don’t add to the problem.
+Puppies and kittens should be desexed by the time they are six months old.

 Do you have a car and some spare time to offer?
 Some shelters would love for you to help pick up or drop off animals to the vet or pick up supplies.
 Sometimes an animal is adopted by somebody who lives a distance away and can’t get there to pick up the animal.